AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/managing-proofs-within-workfront/manage-proof-versions/view-version-details.md

 1. On the Document Details page, click **Proofing Workflow** in the left panel to do any of the following:

    * Add an automated workflow.
-For more information, see the section [Create an Automated Workflow for the proof](../../../../review-and-approve-work/proofing/creating-proofs-within-workfront/configure-proof.md#create2) in the article [Configure a proof](../../../../review-and-approve-work/proofing/creating-proofs-within-workfront/configure-proof.md#configuring-the-automated-workflow).
+For more information, see the section in the article .
    * Share the proof's public URL.
 For more information, see [Share a proof link](../../../../review-and-approve-work/proofing/managing-proofs-within-workfront/share-a-proof-in-workfront.md#share) in [Share a proof within Adobe Workfront](../../../../review-and-approve-work/proofing/managing-proofs-within-workfront/share-a-proof-in-workfront.md).
    * View all activity that has occurred on the proof.
    * Send reminder messages to reviewers on the proof.